Ultra-Labs/ultralabs-io/src/markdown-pages/portfolio-list/flipride.md

 portfolioSection:
   - portfolioSectionImg: /assets/rectangle-118fr.webp
     portfolioSectionTitle: The challenge
+    portfolioSectionText:
-    portfolioSectionText: There has never been more competition in auto sales than there is now.
+      There has never been more competition in auto sales than there is now.
 Much of that competition is coming from online.
 FlipRide Dealer Management Platform provides an end-to-end solution for car dealerships of all sizes.
-  - portfolioSectionText: "For Flipride we’ve come up with a complex and multi-functional platform as a solution offering the best experience with activities like building and maintaining websites, tracking the customer flow, analysing lead data and keeping track of the inventory allowing an advanced level of synchronization. "
+  - portfolioSectionText: 'For Flipride we’ve come up with a complex and multi-functional platform as a solution offering the best experience with activities like building and maintaining websites, tracking the customer flow, analysing lead data and keeping track of the inventory allowing an advanced level of synchronization. '
     portfolioSectionTitle: The solution
     portfolioSectionImg: /assets/rectangle-1193.webp
   - portfolioSectionText: The FlipRide Website Builder offers key dealership